moldenha/float128/README.md

 `float128` is a **constexpr-capable, header-only C++17 library** that provides a 128-bit floating-point type and related math functionality.
 It was originally developed as part of the [NeuroTensor](https://github.com/moldenha/NeuroTensor.git) framework and extracted to be standalone for reuse.

+**There are very few constexpr-capable, header-only implementations of IEEE-style quad-precision floating point in C++ — this library exists to fill that gap.**

 ## Features

 -   **128-bit floating-point type** (`nt::float128_t`)